kuhchung/kuhchung.github.io/pages/armory/progression.md

 ---

 Weapons to build: Iron Impact, Thundacrus Rex frame, Sabertooth (G), Nardebosche, Almighty Dahaka, Morpheus Knife, Dancing Hellfire, Agnaktor Firelance

+## Alatreon Urgent
+I have crossed this urgent three ways now.

+One is HGE with Iron Impact.
+Another is Jaggi+ with Barroth+ chest and Nardebosche.
+Final way is overforged Low Rank Rathalos with High Sieglinde P.

+It's a tough fight!
+Look for teammates online to help you out!

 ## HR51+
 Check out the [Armory](index.md).